Maps of George Sirian's USS Constitution Travels

 George Sirian served three separate tours of duty aboard the USS Constitution.

-From 1827-1828, he served as a Boy and an Ordinary Seaman when the Constitution was in the Aegean, primarily in the waters around Athens, Greece and Smyrna (now Ismir), Turkey.
-The Constitution left the Mediterranean in 1828 and proceeded across the Atlantic to the eastern seaboard of the United States, arriving in Boston, Massachusetts on July 4, 1828.
+From 1827-1828, he served as a Boy and an Ordinary Seaman when the Constitution was in the Aegean, primarily in the waters around Athens (Greece), and Smyrna/Izmir (Turkey).
+The Constitution left Gibraltar in 1828 and proceeded across the Atlantic to the eastern seaboard of the United States, arriving in Boston, Massachusetts on July 4, 1828.

 From 1844-1846, George served as the Gunner aboard Constitution during its famed round-the-world cruise.

-During the American Civil War, George taught gunnery to young cadets aboard Constitution, now a training vessel, at the US Naval Academy, which had been temporarily relocated to Newport, Rhode Island due to hostilities further south.
+During the American Civil War, George taught gunnery to young cadets aboard Constitution, which had been transformed into a training vessel, at the US Naval Academy, temporarily relocated to Newport, Rhode Island due to hostilities further south.